What Makes a Good Paper

 - Updates to earlier papers, unless there's substantial new information.

-- Surveys of related technologies, if they add something new to surveys that have been previously published (e.g., an objective measure of performance, or a detailed look at security capabilities).
+- Surveys of related technologies, if they add something new to surveys that have been previously published (e.g., an objective measure of performance, or a detailed review of security capabilities).

 We reserve the right to reject papers without review, if we believe they fall outside the guidelines for the conference.